Golden Agri Resources Ltd

 -

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports that no cases of bribery or corruption were reported in 2021.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company only reports that no cases of bribery or corruption were reported in 2023.

 -